Learn what is elastic IP and public IP means in AWS. List out all differences between elastic IP and public IP in AWS.

-Public IP is IPv4 IP address which is reachable over internet.
+Public IP is IPv4 IP address which is reachable over the internet.
 Remember switching flexibility of Elastic IP is not available for this IP.
 Amazon also assigns external/Public DNS name (shown in screenshot) to instances who receives public IP.
-Public IP of instance is mapped to primary private IP of that instance via NAT (Network Address Translation) by default.
+Public IP of the instance is mapped to primary private IP of that instance via NAT (Network Address Translation) by default.

-Refer below screenshot from EC2 console of AWS and observe where you can check your elastic IP, public IP and public DNS name.
+Refer below screenshot from EC2 console of AWS and observe where you can check your elastic IP, public IP, and public DNS name.

 Difference between elastic IP and Public IP